Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

-Figure \ref{fig:results_lit_review} (c) reveals that the majority of studies employ intrinsic methods to generate explanations.
-Of the 103 papers examined, 68 utilize this approach, with eight not conducting offline or online experiments of explanations.
-These studies emphasize contributions in recommendation ranking, accuracy, and beyond-accuracy metrics \cite{nunes2017systematic}.
+Figure \ref{fig:results_lit_review} (c) reveals that most studies employ intrinsic methods to generate explanations.
+Of the 103 papers examined, 68 utilized this approach, with eight not conducting offline or online experiments of explanations.
+These studies emphasize contributions to recommendation ranking, accuracy, and beyond-accuracy metrics \cite{nunes2017systematic}.
 Although these works claim the recommendation engine is interpretable, they do not always specify an explicit algorithm for generating explanations.\looseness=-1